 Economically speaking, rice cropping, sericulture, fishing and traditional craft are the main activities of the city.
 Siem Reap has a colonial and Chinese style architecture in the old French Quarter and around its old market.

-The role of handicraft in Siem Reap has attracted to the city and Cambodia, and this is why all of Krama Krama’s Cambodian scarves are made in the traditional way in the NGO workshop in Siem Reap.
+The role of handicraft in Siem Reap has attracted to the city and Cambodia, and this is why all of Krama Krama’s Cambodian scarves are made in the traditional way in the workshop in Siem Reap.

 Phnom Penh, “Pearl of Southeast Asia”